BLsquared/ShovelKnightDST/_The Shovel Knight Readme.txt

 Not Craftable

 Special Abilities:
-On Activate: Absorb nearby treasure for 60 seconds
+On Activate: Absorb nearby treasure for 60 seconds, returns an empty Troupple Chalice.